migueloteroprado/keepblogging/README.md

 ---
 # App Description

-All pages share a commo header and footer.
+All pages share a common header and footer.

 The header will show:
 - The name and the logo.